Whether you want to go dairy-free for the animals or environment, our beginners guide is for you!

 - How Can I Get it Without Dairy?
 Animal products, like meat, fish, and eggs contain this vitamin.
 Some fortified foods also contain vitamin b12, but be sure to check the label!

-But there are many factors that might mean you need more of this essential vitamin, such as consuming a vegetarian or vegan diet, older age, having a gastrointestinal (GI)or malabsorption disorder, GI surgery, or reduced production of intrinsic factor (a protein made in the stomach that helps you absorb vitamin B12).
+Factors such as consuming a vegetarian or vegan diet, older age, having a gastrointestinal (GI)or malabsorption disorder, GI surgery, or reduced production of intrinsic factor (a protein made in the stomach that helps you absorb vitamin B12) can also put you are greater risk for inadequacy.

 So talk to your doctor if a vitamin B12 supplement is right for you, especially if you are shifting to a plant based diet.